Preparing your business for tax time? Here are some potential tax deductions to keep in mind when preparing to submit

 Until 30 June 2023, there is a rule that may allow you to claim eligible business assets, like vehicles, machinery and equipment in the year of expenditure.

-There may be time to make purchases for your business and claim the eligible amount against the income you earn in that year.
+There may be time to make purchases for your business and claim the eligible amount against the income you earn in the relevant income year.
 Not every purchase or expenditure may qualify, and the rules are complex, so you’ll need to seek your own independent taxation advice before buying the asset.